Anton87/getdata-031/README.md

 features <- c(c("subject", as.vector(read.table("data/UCI HAR Dataset/features.txt")$V2)), "activity")

 # set feature names
-message("Labeling the data using descriptive names for the variables... ", appendLF = FALSE) colnames(data) <- features
+colnames(data) <- features
-message("done.")
 ```

 ### 6. Create a second, independent tidy data set with the average of each variable for each activity and each subject.